zbmassey14/Public_Projects/README.md

 This repository is a collection of previous projects to demonstrate skills listed on the resume.

 The projects mainly consist of R & Python scripts from personal & school related work.
-   - Each folder contains an R & Python folder.
+   - Coding folders contain a R & Python folder.
-   - Each of those folders contain a code file & summary file for each project.
+   - Each of those folders contain a code file & summary/write-up file for each project.
+   - The research & writing folder contains writing samples from past research.

 # Table of Contents: